"Artist" - a Musician or Group which has been booked for a gig through Encore. "Event" - the period of time when the Artist performs the Booking.

 If any other changes to the booking occur on the day resulting in additional payment to the Artist, this payment must be declared to Encore at [email protected] within 24 hours of the Event. .

 The Artist has the right to refuse to finish later than the finish time without penalty.

-Relevant performance conditions and provisions should be made known to the Artist by the Artist before a booking is confirmed.
+Relevant performance conditions and provisions should be made known to the Artist by the Client before a booking is confirmed.